1946

 Article 104.

-A special law applicable only to one local public entity, cannot be enacted by the Diet without the consent of the majority of the voters or the local public entities concerned, obtained in accordance with law.
+A special law applicable only to one local public entity, cannot be enacted by the Diet without the consent of the majority of the voters of the local public entity concerned, obtained in accordance with law.

 Chapter IX.
 Supplementary Provisions